AIE-Seattle-Prog/git-focused/README.md

 - feat-xxx
   - focused on a single feature

+## Recommended Settings

+- git config --global user.name "FIRSTNAME_LASTNAME"
+- git config --global user.email "me@example.com"
+  - This should be the same as your GitHub account's e-mail address.

 ## License

 MIT License - Copyright (c) 2020 Academy of Interactive Entertainment